nasseredine/nasseredine/README.md

 # Hello, World! 👋

-My name is Nasseredine Bajwa and I'm a Google Cloud Certified Associate Cloud Engineer.
-I live in France and I'm currently seeking opportunities in the field of Cloud Engineering, Data Engineering, or Data Science leveraging Google Cloud Platform services.
+My name is Nasseredine Bajwa and I live in France 🇫🇷.

-I am currently working on completing Udacity <a href="https://github.com/nasseredine/udacity-dend/blob/master/README.md">Data Engineering Nanodegree</a> capstone project.

-## Projects
-- <a href="https://github.com/nasseredine/udacity-dend/blob/master/README.md">Data Engineering Nanodegree projects</a>
+As a freelance Cloud DevOps Engineer, I help businesses deploy and manage their workloads at scale on Google Cloud with Kubernetes and modern automation (CI/CD, GitOps) with security and FinOps integrated at the architecture design stage.

+🗓 Available ASAP <br/>
+💻 Remote work with occasional travel <br/>
+🏅 Certified Google Cloud ☁️ ACE, Certified Kubernetes and Cloud Native ⎈ KCNA and CKA <br/>

 ## Skills